adityavs14/Hierarchical-MARL/README.md

 ### H-MARL Meta
 This corresponds to the 2 step training of subpolicies and master policy.
 To train this version we reuse the subpolicies trained by `H-MARL Expert` to train the master policies.
 #### Training
-Ensure that the subpolicies have been trained using the `H-MARL Expert` method defined [here](#h-marl-expert), and run:
+Ensure that the subpolicies have been trained using the `H-MARL Expert` method defined [here](#h-marl-expert), and run while being in the same directory (e.g. `3policy`).
+We can again pass the number of threads to be used as an argument:
 ```
-python3 -u master/train_master.py
+python3 -u master/train_master.py 30
 ```
 #### Evaluation and Metrics
 To evaluate `H-MARL Meta`, run the following command: